sxlijin/sxlijin.github.io/posts/2025-06-25-rust-case-studies.md

 > - **Optimized Performance** — no runtime garbage collection, resulting in lower memory consumption
 > - **Extensible Protocol** — we've been working on a "wire protocol" for Codex CLI to allow developers to extend the agent in different languages (including Type/JavaScript, Python, etc) and MCPs ([already supported in Rust](https://github.com/openai/codex/tree/main/codex-rs#mcp_servers))

-## AWS, Aurora DSQL: C -> Rust, Java/Kotlin -> Rust
+## AWS, Aurora DSQL: C → Rust, Java/Kotlin → Rust
 Source: [Just make it scale: An Aurora DSQL story (2025)](https://www.allthingsdistributed.com/2025/05/just-make-it-scale-an-aurora-dsql-story.html)

+What
+- Aurora DSQL is a new Postgres-compatible cloud database service from AWS
-DSQL data plane:
+- DSQL data plane: writes database rows to disk and reads them back
+- DSQL control plane: puts customer A's data in one place and customer B's data in another place; also changes server configuration on the fly (autoscaling, cluster topology)
+- Postgres extensions: DSQL integrations with the Postgres query engine

+Why, DSQL data plane
+> To validate our concerns [about GC pauses], we ran simulation testing of the system [...] instead of achieving the expected million TPS in the crossbar simulation, we were only hitting about 6,000 TPS [...]
+This wasn’t just an edge case - it was fundamental to our architecture.

 > We assigned two engineers to the project.
 They had never written C, C++, or Rust before.
 [But after a few weeks, the Rust version] was 10x faster than our carefully tuned Kotlin implementation – despite no attempt to make it faster.
 To put this in perspective, we had spent years incrementally improving the Kotlin version from 2,000 to 3,000 transactions per second (TPS).
 The Rust version, written by Java developers who were new to the language, clocked 30,000 TPS.

-DSQL control plane:
+Why, DSQL control plane
 > Kotlin seemed like the obvious choice [...]
 The benefits we saw with Rust in the data plane – throughput, latency, memory safety – weren’t as critical here. [...]
 It also turned out to be the wrong one [because] the control plane has to share some amount of logic with the data plane

-Postgres extensions:
+Why, Postgres extensions
 > Initially, the team felt C was a better choice.
 We already had to read and understand C to work with Postgres, and it would offer a lower impedance mismatch.
 As the work progressed though, we realized a critical flaw in this thinking.
 The Postgres C code is reliable: it’s been thoroughly battled tested over the years.
 But our extensions were freshly written, and every new line of C code was a chance to add some kind of memory safety bug, like a use-after-free or buffer overrun.

 Also from Amazon:
 - Firecracker, the AWS Lambda hypervisor ([FAQ](https://github.com/firecracker-microvm/firecracker/blob/main/FAQ.md))
 - [Rebuilding Prime Video UI with Rust and WebAssembly (2025)](https://www.infoq.com/presentations/prime-video-rust/)

-## Microsoft, many projects: C++ -> Rust
+## Microsoft, many projects: C++ → Rust
 Source: [Microsoft - Victor Ciura, Principal Engineer (2025)](https://corrode.dev/podcast/s04e01-microsoft/)

 What